 For an example of this have a look at this video below.

-This example in this video was just before the back pass rule was introduced.
-To slow down the game and stop the other team from getting the ball Denmark kept passing the ball back to their goalkeeper to pick up.
+The example in this video was just before the back pass rule was introduced.
+To slow down the game and stop the other team from getting the ball, Denmark kept passing the ball back to their goalkeeper to pick up.

 These attempts to slow down the game were having a negative effect on how enjoyable the game was becoming to watch and prompted by the 1990 FIFA World Cup, where passing the ball back to waste time was commonplace, the new rule was created and introduced.